openshift/svt/README.md

 ├── application_performance:  JMeter-based performance testing of applications hosted on OpenShift.
 ├── applications_scalability:  Performance and scalability testing of the OpenShift web UI.
-├── conformance: Wrappers to run a subset of e2e/conformance tests in an SVT environment (work in progress) ├── image_provisioner:  Ansible playbooks for building AMI and qcow2 images with OpenShift rpms and Docker images baked in.
+├── conformance: Wrappers to run a subset of e2e/conformance tests in an SVT environment (work in progress) ├── docs:  Documentation which can help with SVT testing.
+├── image_provisioner:  Ansible playbooks for building AMI and qcow2 images with OpenShift rpms and Docker images baked in.
 ├── networking: Performance tests for the OpenShift SDN and kube-proxy.
 ├── openshift_performance:  Performance tests for container build parallelism, projects and persistent storage (EBS, Ceph, Gluster and NFS)